Heaven Knows (PinkPantheress album)

+"Heaven knows" (2023) by PinkPantheress remains to be the most underrated project!

-Heaven Knows is the debut studio album by the British singer-songwriter and record producer PinkPantheress, released through Warner UK on 10 November 2023.
+Heaven Knows (stylized in sentence case) is the debut studio album by the British singer-songwriter and record producer PinkPantheress, released through Warner UK on 10 November 2023.
 It follows her 2021 mixtape To Hell with It and includes the singles "Boy's a Liar Pt.
 2" with Ice Spice, "Mosquito", "Capable of Love", and "Nice to Meet You" featuring Central Cee.
 A remix album of Heaven Knows was released on 7 December 2023 through digital download; it was also supposed to have a CD release, but was supposedly cancelled due to unknown reasons.

 Background

 In an interview with NME on 3 February 2023, PinkPantheress expressed her desire to make "a shift towards other styles of music" and revealed plans to potentially release her debut album later that year.
 Following the success of "Boy's a Liar Pt.
 2" in early 2023 and the release of "Mosquito" in September, PinkPantheress announced the album on 12 October.
 She stated that the album is an "accumulation of music [she has] made over the last two years", and is thematically about "being at peace with yourself in your aloneness" as well as "journeying from hell into purgatory, but I'm OK with being there".

+PinkPantheress said in a May 2026 interview that Heaven Knows was a bid to "appeal more" to a commercial audience, which the artist said made it feel divorced from her real persona.

 Promotion

 PinkPantheress released the remix "Boy's a Liar Pt.
 2" with Ice Spice in February 2023, followed by the single "Mosquito" in late September 2023.
 The album was announced on social media on 12 October 2023, with PinkPantheress sharing the cover art and the third single "Capable of Love".
-An accompanying tour titled "The Capable of Love Tour" began in February 2024 with stops in the United Kingdom, Ireland, the Netherlands, France and Germany.
+An accompanying tour titled Capable of Love Tour began in February 2024 with stops in Europe, the United Kingdom, the US, and Canada.